Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 This may be useful for exchanging data structures with other native java classes or to speedup performance critical function calls.

-Structs that are compiled into java bytecode can contain 1 embedded **`>>java`** section containing native java methods which is than also compiled as bytecode into the generated object.
+Structs that are compiled into java bytecode can contain 1 embedded **`>>java`** section containing native java methods which are than also compiled as bytecode into the generated object. <ins>Only the first embedded code definition</ins> is compiled into the resulting object.
 Other embedded code sections are executed only.

-Example:
+**Example:**
 ```c
 struct A {
 	int x = 10